 Alcohol in antiquity helped create the base of civilization.
 Humans have made alcoholic beverages since long before recorded history.

-Anthropologists suggest that humans may have first settled in specific places to cultivate the ingredients of beer.
+Anthropologists suggest that humans may have first settled in specific places to grow grain for beer.
 It may have preceded bread as a staple.
 Alcohol in antiquity provided both nutrition and needed calories.
 It was a trading commodity, a medication, an alalgesic, a social lubricant, and played a role in religion.

 This is Part of a Series